davidecolussi/Politok/README.md

 # Politok

+Tiktok scraping using unofficial APIs.
+Read the "Report.pdf" for a complete guide

 To setup the environment:

 - install WSL with Ubuntu for Windows 10 and run following commands (if you want, you may create a virtual environment):